hiperbrain

 • Analogy - reason across records: Japan is to Tokyo as France is to ?.

 This is not magic and not an LLM.
-It does not understand language: it does not know that "capital" and "main city" mean the same thing, and it cannot chain steps on its own ("the capital of the country whose currency is the Yen").
+It does not understand language: beyond a small hand-written alias table for common synonyms, it has no semantic grasp of words, and it cannot chain steps on its own ("the capital of the country whose currency is the Yen").

 It knows what it has been taught, and reasons over that with vectors.
 Recall is probabilistic, so a heavily loaded relation can occasionally return a near-miss.
 That honesty is the point - everything it does, you can see, measure and verify.